ErNoI/ReactEducationalProject/README.md

 # React Learning Exercises

-A collection of progressive React exercises designed to help beginners learn React concepts step by step using TypeScript and Vite.
+A collection of progressive React exercises designed to help beginners learn React concepts step by step using TypeScript.

 ## Prerequisite